Why is Iron So Important in Pregnancy?

 Figuring out which supplements to take and how much during pregnancy can be a frustrating process.
 With so many options out there, how do you know what’s most important?
-We went over what to look for in a prenatal vitamin in our previous article here.
-One of the most important supplements to make sure you’re getting is iron.
+We've already been over what to look for in a prenatal vitamin, now let's focus on one of the vital minerals needed for a healthy pregnancy, iron.

 As a refresher, iron is used to make hemoglobin, a protein that red blood cells use to transport oxygen in the body.
 Hemoglobin binds oxygen in the lungs and carries it to all the tissues in the body, including to a developing fetus.
 Blood volume increases due to the demands of pregnancy, making iron a hot commodity during this process.
 Pregnant people need about double the amount of iron as a non-pregnant person.
 And since these physiologic changes start very early on in pregnancy (before most women know they are pregnant), it’s important to start supplementation as early as possible when it’s indicated.

 Anemia, the most common blood abnormality, is diagnosed when a patient has a lower than normal hemoglobin count.
 The two most common causes of anemia in pregnancy are iron deficiency and acute blood loss at the time of delivery.
 We test for anemia via a simple lab draw (a complete blood count) at the very first prenatal visit and again at the beginning of the third trimester.
 You are considered anemic if your hemoglobin is less than 11 g/dL in the first or third trimesters and 10.5 g/dL in the second trimester.